JIC-CSB/jicbioimage/docs/source/quickstart.rst

    :alt: Coins segmented.

-The :func:`jicbioimage.segment.connected_components` function returns an instance of the :class:`jicbioimage.core.image.SegmentedImage` class, which provides access to segmented regions of interest as :class:`jicbioimage.core.region.Region` instances.
+The :func:`jicbioimage.segment.connected_components` function returns an instance of the :class:`jicbioimage.segment.SegmentedImage` class, which provides access to segmented regions of interest as :class:`jicbioimage.segment.Region` instances.

 Finally, let us write a couple of functions to create an augmented reality image.